dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 creates the possibilities of neurological forensics and stastical methods which prove the true cause of mental illness as well as the existence of top-secret neurological intervention.
 The problem?
-If random people naturally discover either of these, there are some really awkward questions that must be answered.
+If academics randomly and naturally discover either of these, there are some really awkward questions that must be answered.
 Ain't no cigar smoking dude out there planning on answering those questions.
 Get real.

-Furthermore, predictive medicine, including knowledge about gene networks, will demonstrate trillions in damage from presrcription medication, industrial chemicals, household chemicals and food additives.
+Furthermore, *predictive medicine*, including knowledge about gene networks, will demonstrate trillions in damage from presrcription medication, industrial chemicals, household chemicals and food additives.
 What's made this so hard to study thus far?
 Many of these